Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

 - Prompting members to renew after membership expires
 - Being able to share Feedback and Reviews (US 42)
+- Improving UX, (to make sure that all links and button hover translates the feel and look of the rest of the website)

 [Back to top](https://github.com/Lilla-Kavecsanszki/EarthAlchemyNaturals#contents)